A runny, yet stuffy nose. An annoying cough. A scratchy throat. Something’s settling in, but at this time of year, is it a cold or seasonal allergies?

 • Make a primary care appointment – Meet with your primary care doctor or a clinician who can diagnose and treat hundreds of conditions.
 They can also connect you with an allergist or an otolaryngologist (an ear, nose and throat doctor) if needed.

 • Start a Virtuwell visit – Don’t want to wait for an appointment?
-Virtuwell offers care for more than 60 common conditions 24/7.
+Virtuwell offers convenient care for 60+ common conditions.
 Just answer a few questions, and you’ll get your diagnosis and treatment plan from a board-certified nurse practitioner.